 Being used to the Delta boarding process, I was anticipating that Virgin Atlantic would use an equivalent system.
 The whole boarding process was pretty chaotic, however.
 No idea if that’s standard for Virgin, or that I just had a bad ticket here.

 Boston to London with Virgin Atlantic

 Flight time under 6 hours, wow.
-The flight univers had installed me next to an America author who spends her time between the USA and Switzerland.
-Every once and a while the airline gods give us those interesting encounters.
+The flight universe had installed me next to an American author who spends her time between the USA and Switzerland.
+Every once and awhile the airline gods give us those interesting encounters.
 This definitely was one of those.
 We discussed our way through the current events for the better part of the flight.
 It made the flight even shorter than it already was.